anni22/LinguisticsNLP_Project/languagetaxonomy/readme.md

 *   `taxonomy_original_tags.csv`: Contains the taxonomyfor for 333 languages with resources, using ISO tags and their assigned clusters.
 *   `DatasetsPerLanguage.xlsx`: Contains detailed information about data processing and language name standardisation.
 *   `lang2tax_MED_suggestions.txt`: Results of the unsuccessful attempt to standardide languge names from the Joshi et al.'s (2020) taxonomy using MED.
+*   `iso-639-3-macrolanguages.tab`: A file containing information about ISO 639-3 macrolanguages and the languages that constitute them.
+*   `languagecodes.csv`: A list of ISO 639-3 tags and full language names.
+*   `language_codes_ISO639-3_with_macros.csv`: A list of ISO 639-3 tags with macrolanguages replacing individual languages whenever they are given.